0x1B05/english/cnn10/content/20240313.typ

 === 回译

 Hello, and Wonderful Wednesday to you.
-I'm Coy Wire , bringing you best ten minutes in news right here on CNN10.
+I'm Coy Wire, bringing you best ten minutes in news right here on CNN10.
 It is your word Wednesday, so to see if your words submission made it into today's show.

 We start with the year of the election 2024.
 And not just here in United States, many countries around the world are having their own important national elections this year.
 Nations with people heading to the polls this year include some of the most powerful and wealthiest country in the world, as well as the most populous like Indian, South Africa, Mexico and in Europe, where United Kingdom is leaning towards elections later this year.
 And countries with hundreds of millions of voters will be heading to the polls to elect a new parliament for the European Union.

 One of the major concerns with elections this year, is advanced technology, particularly Artificial Intelligence, and how it has the potential to persuade and even mislead voters with disinfomation.
-AI generated fake videos , deepfakes, could trigger voters into believing their watching and hearing a presidential candidate, when in reality they're not.
+AI generated fake videos, deepfakes, could trigger voters into believing their watching and hearing a presidential candidate, when in reality they're not.

 Yesterday in the U.S., voters in Georgia, Hawaii, Mississippi and State of Washington cast their ballots in their respective primaries.
 It is expected the both president Joe Biden and the former president Donald Trump will clinch their parties nomination.
 Let's turn now to out Simon Cullen, who breaks down this crucial election this year for several nations across the world.

 2024 is an election year like none other.

-(Trump)We will turn the page forever on the miserable nightmare of the Biden presidency (Biden)Donald Trump sees the different of the America, an American story of resentment, revenge and retribution.
+(Trump)We will turn the page forever on the miserable nightmare of the Biden presidency

+(Biden)Donald Trump sees the difference of the America, an American story of resentment, revenge and retribution.

-While the U.S. presidential race might be the highest profile, it's just one of dozens taking place internationally, covering more than half the world's populatio.
+While the U.S. presidential race might be the highest profile, it's just one of dozens taking place internationally, covering more than half the world's population.

-Many country, the health of their democracy itself will be being put to the test.
+Many countries, the health of their democracy itself will be being put to the test.
 And the outcome has a potential to reshape international affairs on a scale rarely seen.

-While the results of some elections are all but guaranteed, others will be a genuine contest , meaning a relatively small shift in voter support could affect the outcome .
+While the results of some elections are all but guaranteed, others will be a genuine contest, meaning a relatively small shift in voter support could affect the outcome.
 That amplifies the potential impact of disinformation.
-And experts warn that risk is made even more significant, but the fact of these information are are coinciding with a boom in Artificial Intelligence.
+And experts warn that risk is made even more significant, because the facts of these information are coinciding with a boom in Artificial Intelligence.

 That brings with the prospect of deepfake content like this:
 This is an AI generated video, showing just how far technology has come in recent years.

-Even Russian president Vladimir Putin appeared momentarily surprised and confronted by a computer-generated version of himself.
+Even Russian president Vladimir Putin appeared momentarily surprised and when confronted by a computer-generated version of himself.
 People should be scared, because the technology is enabling the creation of fake videos.
 They could be very persuasive with the ordinary voters.
 People are not going to be able to distinguish the fake videos from real ones.

 Are governments ready for what's coming down the line?
 Governments are not ready.
 There are literally no guardrails in place.
-That's prompted dozens of technology companies to step in, signing an accord aimed at combating the misuse of Artificial Intelligence in elections.
+That prompted dozens of technology companies to step in, signing an accord aimed at combating the misuse of Artificial Intelligence in elections.

 Democracies depend on free and fair elections.
 Free and fair elections depend on trustworthy information, and trustworthy information depends on transparency about the nature and the provenance of that information.